Bubblegum music

-Bubblegum (also called bubblegum pop) is pop music in a catchy and upbeat style that is marketed for children and adolescents.
+Bubblegum music (also called bubblegum pop or bubblegum rock) is pop music in a catchy and upbeat style that is marketed for children and adolescents.
 The term also refers to a more specific rock and pop subgenre, originating in the United States in the late 1960s, that evolved from garage rock, novelty songs, and the Brill Building sound, and which was also defined by its target demographic of preteens and young teenagers.
 The Archies' 1969 hit "Sugar, Sugar" was a representative example that led to cartoon rock, a short-lived trend of Saturday-morning cartoon series that heavily featured pop rock songs in the bubblegum vein.

 Producer Jeffry Katz claimed credit for coining "bubblegum", saying that when they discussed their target audience, they decided it was "teenagers, the young kids.
 And at the time we used to be chewing bubblegum, and my partner and I used to look at it and laugh and say, 'Ah, this is like bubblegum music'."
 The term was then popularized by their boss, Buddah Records label executive Neil Bogart.
 It became often used as a pejorative for pop music that is perceived to be disposable and contrived.

 Most bubblegum acts were one-hit wonders (notable exceptions included the Cowsills, the Partridge Family and Tommy Roe) and the sound remained a significant commercial force until the early 1970s.
 Commentators often debate the scope of the genre and have variously argued for the exclusion or inclusion of dance-pop, disco, teen pop, boy bands, and especially the Monkees.
 During the 1970s, the original bubblegum sound was a formative influence on punk rock, new wave, and melodic metal.

 Definitions

 Occasionally invoked as a pejorative, the "bubblegum" descriptor has several different applications.
-The 2001 book Bubblegum Music Is the Naked Truth rules out teen pop or boy bands as inherently bubblegum and defines the term as:
+In the 2001 book Bubblegum Music Is the Naked Truth, Kim Cooper and David Smay list five different uses of the term: